 Before you can start a new morning routine, you first need to understand what you want.

-In my goal setting course, I have one lesson in particular that touches on this idea in detail.
-There’s a worksheet that I have you complete that helps you see who you are today and who you want to be in the future.
+In my goal success course, I have one lesson in particular that touches on this idea in detail.
+There’s an exercise that I have you complete that helps you see who you are today and who you want to be in the future.

 When creating your new routine, you should think of things in a similar way.
 Consider what your morning routine is today and what you would like it to be tomorrow.